Zoysia 'Emerald': Adaptation and characteristics

 Emerald Zoysia is adapted to zones 7-11 and does well in warm, humid environments.
 It is an excellent grass for the southern and southeastern states.
 Once established it requires less water than St. Augustine but slightly more than Bermuda.
 It is drought tolerant due to its deep root structure.
 Browning may occur in triple digit heat, but adequate hydration can restore its vibrant green color in a matter of minutes.
 The grass is moderately shade tolerant, coming close to the shade tolerance of St. Augustine.
 However, it does not do well in full shade as compared to Rye and Fescue.
 An average of at least 3–4 hours of full sun per day is a good measure for healthy growth.
 Flooding is tolerated, but constant saturation will eventually weaken the grass.
 This zoysia has a moderate cold tolerance and can be damaged by hard freezes and is not hardy in transition zones.
 Emerald Zoysia is a very slow growing lawn grass.
 Zoysia grasses are generally slower growing than Bermuda and St. Augustine, with Emerald Zoysia being one of the slowest growing Zoysia grasses.
 The grass exhibits a dense creeping growth, rather than an aggressive upward, or sprawling growth.
-The blade density is much higher than other grasses, giving a very dense, carpet-like, or "hedgehog" appearance.
+The blade density is much higher than for other grasses, giving a very dense, carpet-like, or "hedgehog" appearance.